 - String#tr

-Replaces characters in a string according to a mapping from from_str to to_str.
-Returns a new string.
+Replaces characters in a string according to a mapping from from_str to to_str, making simple character translation fast and predictable.

 - String#unicode_normalize